gaborbernat/bernat-tech/content/posts/blazing-fast-html-parser/index.md

 {{< entity-resolver text="&notit;" >}}

 An entity can produce a character wider than the input, as `&#127881;` does inside ASCII text.
-The output begins with one byte per character so clean spans use `memcpy`.
-When an entity yields a value above `0xFF`, turbohtml widens the written prefix in place.
+The output begins with one byte per character so clean spans use `memcpy`. turbohtml widens the written prefix in place for an entity value above `0xFF`.
 It walks backward to avoid overwriting unread bytes, then retains the wider storage.
 Inputs that stay narrow avoid that conversion.

 `PyUnicode_New` needs the largest output character to choose the storage width.
 Tracking the exact maximum would add a comparison for each character. turbohtml ORs emitted characters into `seen`.
 CPython places strings in width bins at